Township Snippets

 1887 map - Historic Map Works

-1887 The township became a city; districts became wards - two alderman per ward with the 4 wards south of Belmont Avenue - the most densely populated.
-The city must have been the largest in the in Illinois until the City of Lake View was annex by the City of Chicago in 1889.
+1887 The township became a city; districts became wards - two alderman per ward with the 4 wards south of Belmont Avenue - the most densely populated area of the former township.
+The geographic size of the city must have been the largest in the in Illinois until the City of Lake View was annex by the City of Chicago in 1889

 Formation of city wards from township districts 1887

-Also in 1887 The Council members of the City of Lake View approved rail lines for the North Chicago City Rail Line to build on their territory even though the company had be constructing the line on township land since 1861 without permission from local authorities.
+Also in 1887 The Council members of the City of Lake View approved rail lines for the North Chicago City Rail Line to build on their territory even though the company had be constructing the line on township land since 1861.

 1888 The first full service real estate office is established more or less replacing the old Lake View Hotel as the unofficial location to meet and negotiate for land purchases.